Passing (gender): Stealth

-People may also choose to be stealth in some parts of their lives and not other, disconnected parts (for instance, being stealth at work, but openly transgender amongst friends).
-To attain the level of gender passing to be stealth is a goal for many who choose to differ from traditional gender.
-Many transgender individuals find a sense of dignity and full access to their gender by living stealth instead of under the trans subcategory, or feel that they are living the adulthood they envisioned as children back when they did not know the term "trans" or much about its realities.
-Many in the community fear issues of discrimination and bias due to their transgender identification.
+People may also choose to be stealth in some parts of their lives and not others, such as being stealth at work but openly transgender amongst friends.
+Being stealth can be chosen as a protective measure against discrimination or violence.
 According to Gillian Branstetter from the National Center for Transgender Equality, "People privilege the rights of others bas [sic] how they look".
 People may feel safer being able to appear as a non-transgender person than if their gender identity was more easily identifiable.